microchip-pic-avr-examples/pic18f57q84-can-fd-basic-operation-mplab-mcc/README.md

 ![CAN PLIB Image](images/can_plib.png)

 The second step is Bit Rate Settings.
 This configures the nominal and data bit rate (if applicable) based on FCAN.
-For this example, a 500 Kbps nominal rate and 2Mbps data rate are selected, the nominal bit rate having 80 TQs per bit, the data bit rate having 20 TQs per bit, and the sample point being 80% for both bit rates.
+For this example, a 500 Kbps nominal rate and 2Mbps data rate are selected, the nominal bit rate having 80 time quantas per bit, the data bit rate having 20 time quantas per bit, and the sample point being 80% for both bit rates.

 ![CAN Config Image 1](images/can_config1.png)